GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can aim through walls to shoot it
 - can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will perform a dodge roll to avoid the explosion
 - the number of rounds can't decrease from losing skill tiers after deploying it
-- explosive damage and bleed ticks affected by DTA
+- the initial damage and ticks are affected by DTA/DTH

 ##### Assault
 - always targets the chest